Joseph J. Reynolds: Postbellum career

 After the war, Reynolds remained in the regular army as the Colonel of the 26th U.S. Infantry Regiment and was then assigned command of the Department of Arkansas.
 He later was transferred to duty in Texas during Reconstruction, replacing Charles Griffin in charge of the Department of Texas.
+On October 31, 1869 he removed Colbert Caldwell, whose moderate Republican beliefs Radical Republicans had alleged were an impediment to Reconstruction, from his position as an associate justice of the Texas Supreme Court.
 When military rule in Texas ceased in 1870, Reynolds again returned to frontier garrison duty, and was made the Colonel of the 3rd United States Cavalry Regiment.

 Battle of Powder River

 Reynolds participated the Black Hills War, of 1876-1877, and led the Big Horn Expedition out of Fort Fetterman, Wyoming Territory, on March 1, 1876 in search of "hostile" Lakota Sioux and Northern Cheyenne Indians under Sitting Bull and Crazy Horse.
-On the morning of March 17, 1876, Reynolds and six companies, about 383 men of the 2nd and 3rd United States Cavalry Regiments attacked a Northern Cheyenne and Oglala Lakota Sioux village on the Powder River, in what became known as the Battle of Powder River.
-The Native Americans were camped on the west bank of the River in southeastern Montana Territory when Reynolds' soldiers attacked it, and after a five-hour-long engagement, suffering four men killed, six wounded, 66 frostbitten, and inflicting only a few killed and wounded, he withdrew his men from the battlefield and retreated about 20 mi to the south.
-Native American leaders in the village at the time were Two Moon, He Dog, Little Wolf, and Wooden Leg.
-During the battle, He Dog rode a horse belonging to Crazy Horse, who was camped only about 15 mi to the north during the battle on St. Patrick's Day.
+On the morning of March 17, 1876, Reynolds and six companies, about 380 men of the 2nd and 3rd United States Cavalry Regiments attacked a Northern Cheyenne and Oglala Lakota Sioux village on the Powder River, in what became known as the Battle of Powder River.
+The Native Americans were camped on the west bank of the River in southeastern Montana Territory.
+After a five-hour engagement during which Reynolds' men suffered four killed, six wounded, dozens frostbitten, and inflicted only a few killed and wounded, he withdrew his forces from the battlefield and retreated about 20 mi to the south.
+Native leaders in the village included Two Moon, He Dog, Little Wolf, and Old Bear.
+During the battle, He Dog rode a horse which belonged to Crazy Horse, who was camped only about 25 mi to the north during the St. Patrick's Day battle.

-Reynolds's winter campaign of March 1876 ended in failure and he was subsequently court-martialed for three charges.
+Reynolds' winter campaign of March 1876 ended in failure and he was subsequently court-martialed for three charges.
 He was found guilty of all of the charges and given the sentence of suspension of rank and pay for one year's period.
-Although the sentence of the court-martial was suspended, Joseph Reynolds resigned from the United States Army on June 25, 1877.
+Although the sentence of the court-martial was suspended by President Ulysses S. Grant, who was Reynolds' 1843 West Point classmate, Joseph J. Reynolds resigned from the U.S. Army on June 25, 1877.